1 Introduction to BioPython

 print(len(all_seqs))

-1.3 Multiple Sequence Alignment
+1.4 Multiple Sequence Alignment

 The AlignIO class has functions to parse alignment files.
 The read and write functions have a similar syntax to the corresponding functions in the SeqIO class.
 The alignment object stores sequences in 2D array format such that the rows are number of sequences and columns represent alignment length.
 To extract a sub-set of an alignment, slicing feature can be used.
 The code below shows reading an alignment file in fasta format followed by selecting a portion of this alignment and save it in a new file in clustal format.
 The subset is extracted by giving the range for the rows and columns within square brackets.
 The numbering for both rows and columns starts from zero.
 In the example below first ten sequences in the alignment are selected since range of rows is :10 and the colums range is 3:12.
+The sequence file used in the code below is available here.

 from Bio import AlignIO